-All recognized student organizations (herein referred to as "RSO(s)" "student organizations," or "organization(s)") have considerable freedom to accomplish their goals.
-However, organizations must comply with the federal, state, and local laws/ordinances, as well as University rules, policies and procedures.
+All registered student organizations (herein referred to as "RSO(s)" have considerable freedom to accomplish their goals.
+However, student organizations must comply with the federal, state, and local laws/ordinances, as well as University rules, policies and procedures.
 In addition, individual members (students and non-students) representing a student organization and the University are expected to abide by all federal, state, and local laws/ordinances, as well as the policies, procedures and guidelines of any off-campus facilities or localities which the organization may be using.